huxaiphaer/travel_huxy/README.md

 $ pip3 install -r requirements.txt
 ```

-5. Activate celery to perform background tasks, open a new tab in the project directory (Ensure that if you have
+5. Activate celery to perform background tasks, open a new tab in the project directory.
-saved the Environment variables temporary, add them again to your new tab, plus activating the `virtualenv`).
 Run this first command :

 `$ celery -A app.tasks.weather_tasks.celery worker -l info`